 Forsyth Park is a short walk from Military Road and frequent buses.
 Limited on-street parking is available in Montpelier Street adjacent to the playing fields.

-- The sportsfields cater primarily for cricket, soccer and hockey, as well as for football, touch, training and school sport and carnivals.
+- The two sportsfields cater primarily for cricket, soccer and hockey, as well as for football, touch, training and school sport and carnivals.